Triston Casas Player Props: Red Sox vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in the league.

-- The Braves' 3.79 team ERA ranks fourth among all MLB pitching staffs.
+- The Braves have the fifth-ranked team ERA across all MLB pitching staffs (3.83).

-- Braves pitchers combine to surrender the third-fewest home runs in baseball (104 total, 1.1 per game).
+- Braves pitchers combine to give up the third-fewest home runs in baseball (105 total, 1.1 per game).

-- In his most recent outing on Wednesday against the Arizona Diamondbacks, the right-hander tossed 5 2/3 innings, giving up four earned runs while surrendering six hits.
+- The right-hander's last appearance was on Thursday against the Arizona Diamondbacks, when he threw six innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.